 The journal is a participant of Open Archives Initiative.
 The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a low-barrier mechanism for repository interoperability.

+History.
 The founder of the journal is the Lithuanian Association of Applied Linguistics (LITAKA).
 The magazine has been published since 2012.
 Since the very beginning of its existence until the end of 2018, the editor-in-chief of the magazine was Inesa Šeškauskienė.
 From 2012 to 2015, the secretary of the editorial board was Eglė Gudavičienė, and Justina Urbonaitė took on these responsibilities in 2016.
 On 1 January 2019, the entire editorial team of the magazine changed.
 Meilutė Ramonienė became its editor, Jūratė Ruzaitė became the editorial assistant and English-text editor, the secretary of the board is now Kinga Geben, and the Lithuanian text editor is Kristina Jakaitė-Bulbukienė.
 In 2020 Inga Hilbig joined Kristina as an editor of Lithuanian texts.
 Since 2020, Vilnius University has become another publisher of the magazine.

 Sponsors.
 Publishing was funded by the Research Council of Lithuania as support for academic associations: project “Development and dissemination of applied linguistics” (Project Financing Agreements: No. S-ACO-17-12, 2017, No S-ACO-18-14, 2018).